CT-P/CT-P.github.io/index.md

 layout: default
 title: Home
 ---
-My research examines how rhetoric and communication technologies reshape democracy.
+My research examines how discursive, representational, and technological power reshape democracy:

 I begin by isolating the **democratic consequences of rhetoric**, showing how styles like populism and technocracy shape voter attachments beyond policy content.
-This extends models of political choice by adding a rhetorical dimension.
+This extends models of public opinion by adding a political system-level rhetorical cue—conceptualized as a property of the party communication system—and linking it to political behavior.

-I developed a **new computational tool** to detect and track bias in political text, extending the deductive tools with an inductive approach.
+I show that **classification-based methods actively produce greater representational bias than distributional approaches**, demonstrating that methodological choices themselves shape the political visibility of marginal groups.

-Most recently, I explore **political epistemology** in the digital age, analyzing how conversational AI structures knowledge, trust, and disagreement.
+Most recently, I explore the **impact of AI on political knowledge**, showing the epistemic consequences of acquiring political information through conversational interaction.

-Across these strands, my work maps how rhetoric, algorithms, and AI transform the conditions of pluralist democracy.
+Across these strands, my work conceptualizes **power as a systemic, non-coercive force that structures political behavior, representation, and knowledge**: shaping behavior through rhetorical environments, shaping representation through methodological technologies of classification, and shaping knowledge through technological mediation.

 My [PhD](https://www.ipz.uzh.ch/de/personen/mitarbeitende/ctrina.html) is supported by a [Swiss National Foundation project on large scale online deliberation]( https://d3-project.ch/science/).